framna-nl-backend/decomposer/README.md

 * version - The version of the library (This should map a tag with either the same name or in the form of 'v{version}', unless revision is specified as well.
 In that case this is merely used as an identifier)
 * revision - Can be used to install a specific branch/commit
+* target-dir - Can be used to clone the library to a specific subdirectory in order to satisfy autoloading structure
 * psr0 - Autoloader configuration using [PSR-0](https://www.php-fig.org/psr/psr-0/)
 * psr4 - Autoloader configuration using [PSR-4](https://www.php-fig.org/psr/psr-4/)